gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 It does not mean external ratios outside of the motor gearbox, which will always be in a spur gear configuration.**

-Single/multi axis arm → Linear extension
+Single/multi axis arm to Linear extension
 =========================================
 .. important:: Teams are generally advised to stay away from arms and move in
     the direction of linear slides, primarily due to the issue of complexity.